Parking rules explained: where is it illegal to park your car?

 The Traffic Management Act 2004 was introduced to tackle congestion and disruption on the road network.
 It gives local authorities more power to manage parking policies, coordinate street works and enforce some moving traffic offences.

-A Penalty Charge Notice (PCN, or parking ticket), might be enforced and issued through the civil rather than the criminal justice system.
+A Penalty Charge Notice (PCN, more commonly know as a parking ticket), might be enforced and issued through the civil rather than the criminal justice system.
 The fine can typically be up to £70 outside London, or up to £130 within the capital.

 The PCN is discounted by 50 percent if paid within 14 days of receiving the ticket.
 If the fine is left unpaid, the local authority can pursue the debt through the County Court.